2024 Chess Olympiad: Round 5

 Open

 The Indian men have continued to dominate in the Open Section.
-D. Gukesh (4/4) and Arjun Erigaisi (5/5) scored for India, while R. Praggnanandhaa got his second consecutive draw while Vidit Gujrathi drew with Shakriyar Mamedyarov who seems to be sliding further and further down the boards despite having the highest rating on the Azeri team.
+D. Gukesh (4/4) and Arjun Erigaisi (5/5) scored for India, while R. Praggnanandhaa got his second consecutive draw.
+Vidit Gujrathi drew with Shakriyar Mamedyarov who seems to be sliding further and further down the boards despite having the highest rating on the Azeri team.
 To no avail.
-India has no weakness in the team, and an ultra-solid player like Pentala Harikrishna offers veteran advice.
+India has no weakness in the team, and an ultra-solid reserve player like Pentala Harikrishna offers veteran stability.

 By virtue of being the host country, Hungary plays on the top boards and this home-court advantage has yielded dividends.
-With a narrow win over Ukraine, they are now in a four-nation tie with 5/5.
-Richard Rapport won an attacking game against last-round hero Vasyl Ivanchuk in a Grunfeld.
-The white king ended up on e5, and there was no certainty of how safe it would be in the open, but the Hungarian soon demonstrated.
+With a narrow win over Ukraine, they are now in a four-way tie with 5/5.
+Hungary’s Richard Rapport won an attacking game against last-round hero Vasyl Ivanchuk in a Grunfeld.
+The white king ended up on e5, and there was no certainty of how safe it would be in the open, but the Hungarian soon demonstrated the peril of a roaming king.

 Iran keeps winning and moved into fifth position after smashing Canada, which had been punching above its weight.
 One could imagine where Iran would be with Alireza Firouzja playing for them.
 They would appear to be in medal contention with several other Eastern nations.
 Chess in the West is simply not growing at the same pace.
 Uzbekistan, India, China, Vietnam, Iran, and Turkey have produced supreme talents in recent years.